 Compensation of Tier A will be spread through 24 paychecks beginning with the third paycheck of the year.
-Compensation of Tier B would be in a lump sum upon verification of completion of activities to the appropriate Superintendent or designee.
-The Superintendent or designee may require a specific list of activities which fulfill these requirements.
+Compensation of Tier B would be in a lump sum upon verification of

 (Directors must be in attendance at all events in order to qualify for compensation.)